HoerTech-gGmbH/openMHA/examples/05-frequency-shifting/README.txt

 #
 # You should have received a copy of the GNU Affero General Public License,
 # version 3 along with openMHA.
 If not, see <http://www.gnu.org/licenses/>.

+This directory contains two example configurations and input sound files which demonstrate how to use the fshift_hilbert and fshift plugins.

+The main difference between fshift and fshift_hilbert is that fshift is faster but can only shift the frequency by whole fft bins.

+For a general description of the plugins, please refer to the corresponding section in the openMHA_plugins.pdf manual.

+fbc.cfg

+fbc.cfg demonstrates how to frequency shift a 440Hz sine tone to 520Hz.

+fbc_combination.cfg

+fbc_combination show how to use the frequency shifter in the prerelease-combination generic hearing aid configuration.
+In a real setup this configuration could be used to somewhat supress feedback.

+fshift_hilbert_live.cfg

+fshift_hilbert_live.cfg demonstrates the usage of fshift_hilbert in a live i/o setup

+fshift.cfg

+fshift demonstrates the usage of the fshift plugin.
+Note the coarser frequency shift.